easazade/learn_docker/notes.md

 ###################################################################################################
 Docker images are like Play Station Disks and containers are like installed games.
 The installed game will have the progress loots and everything we do saved inside it NOT the disk and disk can be used to create many installations each of them will have different progresses.

+Step 1: Build the image using `docker build` command (build the game) Step 2: Run the image to create a container of it using `docker run` command (install the game) Step 3: Now that a container is built.
+It can be started or stopped (start/stop game)

 ###################################################################################################
 Always Ensure the Dart Server is Listening on 0.0.0.0 In Docker, by default, the containerized application should listen on all network interfaces (0.0.0.0)